Nationwide Help. FREE Initial Consultation. 1-866-601-5518.

 - In evaluating claims under SBA affiliation rules, the appeals court will base its analysis on the solicitation and proposal before it.

-OHA SBA Small Business Affiliation Appeal Lawyers
+Watson’s SBA OHA Small Business Affiliation & Ostensible Subcontractor Rule Lawyers

-With law offices in Washington DC and Colorado, the government contract law attorneys at Watson & Associates, LLC frequently file or defend SBA affiliation cases under the Ostensible Subcontractor Rule both at the SBA level and appeals at SBA OHA.
-Our SBA subcontracting lawyers frequently represent clients before the SBA, and SBA Office of Hearings and Appeals when there is an adverse decision or disputes about the ostensible definition.
+With law offices in Washington DC and Colorado, the government contract law attorneys at Watson & Associates, LLC frequently file or defend SBA affiliation rules and cases under the Ostensible Subcontractor Rule both at the SBA level and appeals at SBA OHA.
+Our SBA Subcontracting lawyers frequently represent clients before the SBA, and SBA Office of Hearings and Appeals when there is an adverse decision or disputes about the ostensible definition.

-To preserve your rights under the SBA’s legal Ostensible meaning, 13 CFR Part 121, and Ostensible Subcontractor Rule, affiliation appeals, and adverse SBA decision, Call Watson & Associates at 1866-601-5518 for a Free Initial Consultation.
+To preserve your rights under 13 CFR 121.103, and SBA rules and regulations, affiliation meaning in appeals cases, and adverse SBA decisions.
+Call Watson & Associates’ Ostensible Subcontractor Rule lawyers at 1866-601-5518 for a Free Initial Consultation.